 - 2.1.
 To the extent possible, windows should be standard manufactured sizes.
 Custom-size windows should be used sparingly. - 2.2.
-A minimum of one window per classroom will be operable.
-Provide insect screening on all operable windows. - 2.3.
-Operable sashes shall not project into pedestrian paths. - 2.4.
-Windows in food prep areas shall not be operable. - 2.5.
+Provide detention grade, non-operable windows at detention facility.
+Locate windows high above floor in strategic location to avoid visual contact to people outside the facility. - 2.3.
+Natural lighting is required for detention facility transport and safety cells.
+Provide a glazed window not less than 3 SF with a view to the exterior. - 2.4.
+Window frames in detention facility are to be steel hollow metal.
+The frames shall have anchors compatible with the partition system in which they are installed.
+Grout solid frames installed in masonry walls. - 2.5.
+Provide insect screening on all operable windows. - 2.6.
+Operable sashes shall not project into pedestrian paths. - 2.7.
+Windows in food prep areas shall not be operable. - 2.8.
 Window construction is to be aluminum and shall meet the following standards and criteria: - ANSI/American Architectural Manufacturers Association (AAMA) Heavy Commercial (HC) Class. - 6063 aluminum, T5 or better, with a minimum .125-inch extrusion wall. - Standard anodized finish. - ANSI/AAMA AW-50 rating or better. - Cut edges shall be deburred.
 Sharp edges and protruding screws are prohibited. - Window extrusions shall be of thermal break design. - Corner joints are to be flush, mitered, rigid, and weatherproof.
-Joints are to be hairline joints. - Windows shall drain internally and externally to the building exterior.
-Provide weeps in the frame so all water can escape the frame. - Window frames must be reinforced at hardware locations. - Fasteners throughout are to be stainless steel. - Hardware shall be institutional grade and vandal resistant. - 2.6.
-Window manufacturers must have a minimum of 10 years experience manufacturing the specified window type. - 2.7.
+Joints are to be hairline joints.

+- Windows shall drain internally and externally to the building exterior.
+Provide weeps in the frame so all water can escape the frame. - Window frames must be reinforced at hardware locations. - Fasteners throughout are to be stainless steel. - Hardware shall be institutional grade and vandal resistant. - 2.9.
+Window manufacturers must have a minimum of 10 years experience manufacturing the specified window type. - 2.10.
 Weather stripping shall not be exposed when windows are shut.
-All windows must be provided with appropriate weather stripping:

-- For compression type weather stripping, nonferrous spring metal or vinyl gasket - For sliding type weather stripping, woven pile wool, polypropylene, or nylon
+All windows must be provided with appropriate weather stripping: - For compression type weather stripping, nonferrous spring metal or vinyl gasket - For sliding type weather stripping, woven pile wool, polypropylene, or nylon